jgfn1/spidersNest/README.md

 # spidersNest
-A webcrawler task with scrapy.
+A webcrawler application with scrapy.